ssenhouse/Project1/README.md

 # Motivation
 ![Custom image using marvel spiderman to illustrate different tech stocks](/images/spiderman_tech_stocks_image.png)

-For project 1, our team "Fab Five Advisors", decided to create a portfolio investment tool based on some of our in-class projects.
-However, our professor challenged us to dig deeper and leverage risk parity portfolio theory to create our tool.
+For project 1, our team, "Fab Five Advisors," created a portfolio investment tool based on some of our in-class assignments.
+However, our professor challenged us to dig deeper and leverage risk parity portfolio theory to develop our tool.
 With that in mind, we created a tool that takes a client's risk tolerance and asset choices to create a portfolio.
-The tool also uses a Monte Carlo simulation to forecast the future returns of the portfolio.
-Finally, we created summary statitics, and charts to communicate and report our results
+The program also uses a Monte Carlo simulation to forecast the future returns of the portfolio.
+Finally, we created summary statistics and charts to communicate and report our results

 # Technologies